 - 4 3/4 cups (632g) powdered sugar

-- Preheat oven to 350 degrees.
+- For the cake: Preheat oven to 350 degrees.
 Butter 2 9-inch round baking pans and line with a round of parchment paper, butter parchment.
 Lightly dust pans with cocoa powder shaking out excess.
 Set aside.

 - In a large mixing bowl whisk together flour, sugar, cocoa powder, baking soda, baking powder and salt.